JustinBJo/CSE3000/forms/final_assessment.md

 > Given this information, how should the system classify an item if the system detects it as defective?

 - Defective
-- Not Defective
+- Not Defective V
 - Not sure

 ### 13. What is not a disadvantage of using an Artificial Neural Network?
 - ANNs are not good at finding complex patterns in datasets.
+V
 - It is difficult to figure out what made the model give a certain output.
 - The training of ANNs generally requires large amounts of data.
 - ANNs need a lot of computing power for training the model.